Order of the Garter: History

 King Edward III founded the Order of the Garter around the time of his claim to the French throne.
 The traditional year of foundation is usually given as 1348 (when it was formally proclaimed).
 However, The Complete Peerage, under "The Founders of the Order of the Garter", states the order was first instituted on 23 April 1344, listing each founding member as knighted in 1344.
-The list includes Sir Sanchet D'Abrichecourt, who died on 20 October 1345.
+The list includes Sir Sanchet D'Abrichecourt, of whom the latest notice (according to the book) is 20 October 1345.
 Other dates from 1344 to 1351 have also been proposed.
 The King's wardrobe account shows Garter habits first issued in the autumn of 1348.
 Also, its original statutes required that each member of the Order already be a knight (what would now be referred to as a knight bachelor) and some of the initial members listed were only knighted that year.
-The foundation is likely to have been inspired by the Spanish Order of the Band, established in about 1330.
+Its foundation is likely to have been inspired by the Castilian Order of the Band, established in about 1330.